 Today Guildford is one of only two towns in Perth on the National Trust register and many fine colonial buildings from the township’s earliest days continue to grace the streets.

-You can learn much about this fascinating history by setting out on one of the self-guided heritage walk trails which meander through the streets .
+You can learn much about this fascinating history by setting out on one of the self-guided heritage walk trails which meander through the streets.
 The walk trails start from the Swan Valley Visitor Centre.
 Here you can view Guildford’s original courthouse (c.
-1866) and interpretive displays that explain much about the region’s past.
+1866) and interpretive displays that explain much about the region’s past, including the new Cradle of the Colony exhibition featuring stories of Guildford and the Swan Valley.

-Be sure to visit the James Street antique strip, which offers one of the largest ranges of secondhand wares outside Perth.
-There’s also quaint home décor outlets, specialty gift shops, galleries and clothing stores.
+Be sure to visit the James Street antique strip, which offers one of the largest ranges of second-hand wares outside Perth.
+There’s also quaint home décor outlets, specialty gift shops, galleries, premium garden centres, chic furniture and clothing stores.

-With several dining experiences to choose from, why not soak up the village atmosphere and visit one of the restaurants, pubs and cafés.
-Ranging from quaint tea rooms and historic pubs to venues that offer tapas, Thai, Italian and modern Australian fare.
+With several dining experiences to choose from, why not soak up the village atmosphere and visit one of the restaurants, pubs or cafés.
+Ranging from quaint tea rooms, an ice creamery, the iconic Alfred's Kitchen and historic pubs to venues offering tapas, Thai, Vietnamese, Italian and modern Australian fare.

 Stay a little longer

-To really make the most of your visit to Guildford and the Swan Valley, stay overnight or even longer at one of the many accommodation offerings of the region.
+To really make the most of your visit to Guildford and the Swan Valley, stay overnight or even longer at one of the many accommodation venues in the region.

-In Guildford you can choose from bed and breakfast (B&B), self-contained and motel style accommodation or a beautifully restored hotel where you can experience a night in a luxury room steeped in historical character.
+In Guildford you can choose from bed and breakfast (B&B), lodge, self-contained or motel-style accommodation or a beautifully restored hotel where you can indulge in a luxurious heritage suite.

 You can search for and book accommodation in Guildford and the Swan Valley via our website or contact us.